zowe/docs-site/docs/guides/ReactJSUI.md

 ### Configuring your app for Zowe

-In order for Zoe to be aware of an app, a pluginDefintion.json file must be included in the root of the project.
-This file lets Zoe know information about the framework used, reference files, and basic configuration for the app.
+In order for Zowe to be aware of an app, a pluginDefintion.json file must be included in the root of the project.
+This file lets Zowe know information about the framework used, reference files, and basic configuration for the app.
 Lets take a look at our pluginDefinition:

 ```json
 {